awslabs/ec2-spot-workshops/content/ec2-auto-scaling-with-multiple-instance-types-and-purchase-options/scale_dynamic.md

 	aws autoscaling put-scaling-policy --cli-input-json file://asg-automatic-scaling.json
 	```

 1. Browse to the [Auto Scaling console](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details) and check out your newly created scaling policy in the **Scaling Policies** tab.
-Notice that in a few minutes, it will begin to scale down the instances that were previously scaled up by the scheduled scaling action in order to satisfy the target tracking metrics defined in the automatic scaling policy (check the **Activity History** tab and the **Instances** tab).
+Notice that in 10-15 minutes, it will begin to scale down the instances that were previously scaled up by the scheduled scaling action in order to satisfy the target tracking metrics defined in the automatic scaling policy (check the **Activity History** tab and the **Instances** tab).